Most collapses don’t announce themselves. They keep their appointments.

 “He’s with me!”

-The shout tore across the lobby.
-Not close.
-Carried.
-People moved without looking at each other, bags pulled in, shoulders angled, a clean channel opening like steel on rails.
+People shifted without looking at each other, bags pulled in, shoulders angled, a clean channel cut through the lobby.
 Then Bates came through it.
-Small man.
-Compact.
-Steam rolling off him.
+Small man, compact, steam rolling off him.
+Pace steady.
+Past the guard.

-Bates reached past him, plucked the badge from the counter, and pressed it into his palm without breaking stride.
+Bates reached past him, plucked the badge from the counter, pressed it into his palm without breaking stride.

 “He’s on my docket now,” Bates said.
 To the room more than the man.
 “I’ll call your chief after lunch.
 We owe each other from that Salisbury mess.”